Green Feather Movement: The Movement

-Even though support for McCarthyism was high, there were also many contrary voices to this abusive power of the government, with these five students being a prime example.
+Even though support for McCarthyism was high, there were also many voices against this abuse of government power, with these five students being a prime example.
 Louise Derman-Sparks, who joined the Green Feather movement as a high schooler, said that "as a child of the McCarthy period, I was angry at the repression and also scared."

 However, the movement did not last long.
-When student left school for the summer, their interest in issues of free speech and academic freedom waned.
+When students left school for the summer, their interest in the issues of free speech and academic freedom waned.
 Moreover, Senator McCarthy's downfall also brought down the movement.
-The Army-McCarthy hearings that year were televised and thousands of Americans watched the Army’s attorney, Joseph Welch, publicly rebuke the Senator, who was later condemned by the U.S. Senate.
+The Army-McCarthy hearings that year were televised and thousands of Americans watched the Army's attorney, Joseph Welch, publicly rebuke the Senator, who was later condemned by the U.S. Senate.
 When students returned to classes in the fall, the Green Feathers organizers did not resume their efforts to promote political discussions on campus.
 Thus the movement ended.

 Effects

-News of the IU Green Feather Movement spread to other universities through local and college newspapers throughout the country as well as through The Young Socialist Challenge, the bulletin of the Young People’s Socialist League.
+News of the IU Green Feather Movement spread to other universities through local and college newspapers throughout the country, as well as through The Young Socialist Challenge, the bulletin of the Young People's Socialist League.
 The Labor Youth League (LYL), an offshoot of the Young Communist League USA, distributed small white buttons with the green feather as a symbol of solidarity.
-Students at other colleges would contact them to order literature, protest buttons and feathers, and in the course of a few weeks the protest mushroomed into a nationwide campus movement, starting with chapters in Wisconsin and Michigan and spreading around the country.
+Students at other colleges would contact them to order literature, protest buttons, and feathers, and over the course of a few weeks, the protest mushroomed into a nationwide campus movement, starting with chapters in Wisconsin and Michigan and spreading around the country.
 Green Feather groups subsequently spread to the universities of Harvard, Michigan, Wisconsin, Illinois, Chicago, and Purdue.